houssamya/websitejb.com/README.md

 ### Joydeepb.com

+This is a fork of Joydeep Biswas' repo for his website.
+The text below is from his readme

 This repository contains the content and support materials for my personal website, www.joydeepb.com.
 The page is served directly from this repository using [GitHub pages](https://pages.github.com/), using a [CNAME record](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) to map to my custom domain name.